jeeliz/jeelizGlanceTracker/README.md

 ## Hosting
 ### HTTPS only !
-Because the tracker requires the user's camera through `MediaStream API`, you application should be served through HTTPS (even with a self-signed certificate).
+Because the tracker requires the user's webcam stream through `MediaStream API`, your application should be served through HTTPS (even with a self-signed certificate).
 It won't work at all with unsecure HTTP, even locally.

 ### The scripts
 You can use our hosted and up to date version of the library, available here :